Doctor in the House (franchise): Location of St. Swithin's Hospital

 The building used as the fictional St. Swithin's Hospital is, in fact, the old Wanstead Hospital (based in Wanstead, London, E11).
 A number of years ago it was converted into a residential building and is now called Clock Court.
 It is a listed building based on Hermon Hill, within the London Borough of Redbridge.
 Before becoming a hospital it was an orphanage for children whose parents were lost at sea, and the architecture of the building depicts images of boats carved into the intricate stone.
 A number of celebrities are rumoured to have lived there over the years including the actor Gary Lucy (The Bill), and Heart FM radio DJ Paul Hollins.

 International telecasts

 Australia

 The show proved to be very popular in Australia, where the series Doctor Down Under was filmed and based.

 North America

-From about 1971 to 1974 the program was syndicated in the United States and Canada by Group W Productions.
+During the 1970s and 1980s, the five London Weekend Television series were syndicated in the United States and Canada by Group W Productions.
 The umbrella title Doctor in the House was used for all shows, and episodes from different series were sometimes shown out of sequence.
-The program briefly reappeared in US syndication in the 1980s, airing both episodes seen in its original US run and ones from later series.
+The episodes appeared on both commercial and Public Broadcasting Service stations.

+DVD Release

+The five London Weekend Television series were released complete on a Grenada Network 20-disc box set entitled Doctor on the Box in 2009.
+As of 2024, the set is available only from third-party resellers.